gottacatchenall/ms_map_territory_sdm/manuscript.md

-model predicting occurrence probability, the framing of _occurrence probability_ as existing per unit space is fundamentally a _frequentist_ view of probability, as this does not consider that a finite number of samples from this spatial distribution are unlikely to produce .
+model predicting occurrence probability, the framing of _occurrence probability_ as existing per unit space is fundamentally a _frequentist_ view of probability, as this does not consider that a finite number of samples from this spatial distribution are unlikely to produce, and instead imposes the idea of a "long-run" probability of occurrences.

+.
 A more appropriate way to view this would be the probability you observe an individual at a location $\vec{x}$ as conditional on there being $N$ total individuals of a given species across the entire spatial domain,  $p = P(\vec{x} | N)$--- we illustrate this using a